16C.16 Designation of procurements from small businesses.

 Subd.
 7. Economically disadvantaged areas.
 The commissioner may award up to a four percent preference in the amount bid on state procurement to small businesses located in an economically disadvantaged area.
 A business is located in an economically disadvantaged area if:

 (1) the owner resides in or the business is located in a county in which the median income for married couples is less than 70 percent of the state median income for married couples;

 (2) the owner resides in or the business is located in an area designated a labor surplus area by the United States Department of Labor; or

-(3) the business is a certified rehabilitation facility or extended employment provider as described in chapter 268A.
+(3) the business is a rehabilitation facility or work activity program.

-(e) The Department of Revenue shall gather data necessary to make the determinations required by paragraph (c), clause (1), and shall annually certify counties that qualify under paragraph (c), clause (1).
+The department of revenue shall gather data necessary to make the determinations required by clause (1), and shall annually certify counties that qualify under clause (1).
 An area designated a labor surplus area retains that status for 120 days after certified small businesses in the area are notified of the termination of the designation by the United States Department of Labor.

 Subd.
 8. Surety bonds.
 Surety bonds guaranteed by the federal Small Business Administration and second party bonds are acceptable security for a construction award under this section.
 "Second party bond" means a bond that designates as principal, guarantor, or both, a person or persons in addition to the person to whom the contract is proposed for award.

 Subd.
 9. Determination of ability to perform.
 Before making an award under the preference programs established in subdivisions 4 to 7, the commissioner shall evaluate whether the small business or small targeted group business scheduled to receive the award is able to perform the contract.
 This determination shall include consideration of production and financial capacity and technical competence.